No MCMC for me: Amortized sampling for fast and stable training of energy-based models: EBM Training Experiments

 \section{EBM Training Experiments}

 We present results training various models with \methodname{} and related approaches.
 In Figure~\ref{fig:toy} we visualize the impact of our generator's entropy on the learned density model and compare this with MCMC sampling used in PCD learning.
 In Section~\ref{sec:likelihood}, we explore this quantitatively by training tractable models and evaluating with test-likelihood.
 In Section~\ref{sec:bias} we explore the bias of our entropy gradient estimator and the estimator's effect on capturing modes.
-Code to replicate all experiments can be found \href{https://github.com/wgrathwohl/VERA}{here}.